With Richmen series Ramen machines,

 The rolled and folded dough is very hard and rigid at the beginning, so ideally it should be allowed to rest once more.

-After that, a gluten structure inside it gets soft and relaxed, which makes it more pliable, and much easier to further press it during the following thinning stage.
+After that, a gluten structure inside it gets soft and relaxed, which makes it more elastic and pliable, and much easier to further press it during the following thinning stage.

-Thinning and cutting the dough sheet without letting it age for a second time will result in harder and more fragile noodles.
+Thinning and cutting the dough sheet without letting it age for a second time will result in harder and more brittle noodles.

 Stretching / Thinning down

-Of course, this process, too, requires a strictly controlled and even thinning of the dough to prevent damaging gluten structure.
+Of course, this process, too, requires a strictly controlled and even thinning of the dough to prevent damaging gluten structure, of which Yamato Ramen machines are fully capable of.

 Precision adjustment of length, thickness and shape of noodles without having to rely on experience or intuition!